Electron Configurations of Atoms

 Action

-• Click on the Periodic Table icon () in the upper right, and then click on carbon or any other atom to see its electron configuration.
+• Click here to open the Periodic Table, and then click on carbon or any other atom to see its electron configuration.

 • Start at H (hydrogen) and work your way up to F (fluorine), observing how the electron configuration changes.